bede/grate/README.md

 # Deacon

-A fast general purpose DNA sequence filter built for host decontamination.
-Accurately filters human sequences at 50Mbp/s on an Apple silicon using a single thread.
+A minimizer-based filter for nucleotide sequences in FASTA or FASTQ format, built for efficient host decontamination.
+Default behaviour removes query sequences with one or more minimizers present in the index.
+Filters at 50Mbp/s using a single Apple M1 core.
 Indexing the human genome takes ~3 minutes.
-Peak memory usage is 2.5GB with the default index.
+Peak memory usage is ~2.5GB for a human genome with default parameters.

 The sensitivity/specificity/memory tradeoff can be tuned using kmer length (`-k`), minimizer window size (`-w`), and match threshold (`-m`).
 With long reads, speed can be increased to hundreds of megabases per second by considering the first `-n` bases of each query sequence.
-Deacon is being actively developed, with benchmarks and a preprint to follow.
+This project is currently experimental and unstable.